Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Introduction

 \section{Introduction}

+\if 0 Diffusion models have emerged as a powerful class of generative models, leveraging a probabilistic framework to synthesize high-quality images through iterative refinement.
+These models operate by progressively adding noise to data during the forward process and then learning to reverse this process to generate new samples from random noise.
+Unlike previous state-of-the-art generative model generative adversarial networks (GANs), which often struggle with training instability and mode collapse, diffusion models offer a stable training process through the likelihood-based objective and progressive noise reduction.
+Diffusion models have demonstrated state-of-the-art performance across various tasks, including content synthesis \cite{song2021ddim, rombach2021stablediffusion, saharia2022photorealistic, podell2024sdxl, baldridge2024imagen3, esser2024scaling, ho2022imagenvideo, tim2024sora}, editing \cite{meng2022sdedit, kawar2023imagic, hu2024instruct}, and restoration \cite{xia2023diffir, saharia2023image, wang2024exploiting}, offering strong scalability and flexibility compared to other generative approaches. \fi

-Diffusion models have emerged as powerful tools in image and art generation by progressively transforming random noise into coherent visual content through a learned iterative process.
-Diffusion models are particularly effective in generating high-quality, diverse results.
+Diffusion models have emerged as powerful tools in image and art generation by progressively transforming random noise into coherent visual content through a learned iterative process~\cite{ho2020ddpm, podell2024sdxl, saharia2022photorealistic, midjourney, baldridge2024imagen3, ho2022imagenvideo, li2023w-plus-adapter}.
+They have become the dominant paradigm for high-quality image synthesis, offering strong diversity and controllability.

 Artists and designers often need to strategically decide where and how to apply details in their work.
-The level of detail in a piece of artwork or photograph can shape its visual harmony, order, and clarity, influencing how the viewer experiences and interprets it while guiding their focus~\cite{arnheim_art_2020}.
+The level of detail in a piece of artwork or photograph can shape its visual harmony, order, and clarity, influencing how the viewer experiences and interprets it while guiding their focus~\cite{arnheim_art_2020, followingthemasters}.
 The vanilla diffusion model does not inherently offer direct, fine-tuned control over the level of granularity in specific areas of an image.
 While the model can generate varying levels of detail across different images, its uniform generative process does not allow for easy manipulation of how much detail is rendered in different parts of the same image.
 The level of detail in an image can be challenging—or even impossible—to convey through text alone.
 For instance, reducing detail in the background while retaining high detail in the main subject (see the right case of Fig.~\ref{fig:teaser}(b) for illustration) is not straightforward.